A mild winter means one thing for those in the know about ticks – this season could be another one to stay vigilant.

-The Centers for Disease Control and Prevention (CDC) said they expect 2019 to be one of the worst years for the small blood-sucking insects known as ticks.
+The Centers for Disease Control and Prevention (CDC) says illnesses like Lyme disease from the small blood-sucking insects known as ticks is on the rise.

 Ticks are small, blood sucking, spider-like insects that make their homes in wooded or grassy places where they can attach themselves to your skin.

 They can carry diseases such as babesiosis, anaplasmosis, Powassan disease, and Lyme disease—the most common tick-borne infection.
 The latter is spread by blacklegged ticks when they bite mice or deer that are infected with the bacteria called B. burgdorferi.
 The infected tick then passes the disease onto humans with their bite.

 Length of Attachment

 “Ticks must be attached to the skin for at least 36 to 48 hours before they are able to pass along bacteria to humans that can cause infections like Lyme disease and anaplasmosis,” says Dr. Fisher.

 A report called Vital Signs, published by the Centers for Disease Control and Prevention (CDC), notes illnesses transmitted by blood-feeding ticks and insects capable of transmitting pathogens – bacteria, viruses, or parasites – from one host to another, have more than tripled nationwide.

 Dr. Fisher recommends “tick checks” for both adults and children when returning indoors after being out in wooded and grassy areas, and especially leaf piles, while playing, gardening, hiking in the countryside or camping.